WHY WE LIKE NORTH KOREA

-The fact that your mobile phone is taken away as you enter and returned when you leave perhaps goes some way to building a picture of your stay.
+The fact that your mobile phone will be rendered unusable during your stay and online use is forbidden perhaps goes some way to building a picture of your stay.
 You are not allowed to wander around on your own, you are not allowed to take photographs unless permission has been given by your guide and it is unlikely any of the local population will talk to you.

 Your hotel in the capital is likely to be on an island in the middle of a river (unless the new one is finished after however many years) and accommodation should be regarded as functional at best.
 If at all possible, try and time your visit to coincide with one of the national holidays or important historic events such as Kim Il-sung's birthday, when huge celebrations take place which can be truly spectacular.
 Also don’t forget to lay flowers at the foot of the 20m tall statues of Kim Il-sung and Kim Jong-il in Pyongyang.